Björn Kjerfve

 Björn Kjerfve is a Swedish-American oceanographer.
-He's serving as professor of environmental sciences, Kjerfve's expertise is in coastal and estuarine physical oceanography.
-He resigned from his position at the American University of Sharjah in March 2019.
+Kjerfve's expertise is in coastal and estuarine physical oceanography.
+He has served at the University of South Carolina, Texas A&M University, and the American University of Sharjah.

 Kjerfve's publications are collected by libraries worldwide.
 He has published 12 books and more than 250 scientific journal papers, book chapters, and reports.

 In 2013, the Brazilian Academy of Sciences elected Kjerfve as a corresponding member.

 Early life and education

 Kjerfve was born and raised in Skövde, Sweden.
 He won a one-year Rotary Scholarship to study at Georgia Southern College, remaining there by paying his way on a tennis scholarship, and graduating with a bachelor of arts in mathematics.
 He continued his studies at the University of Washington in Seattle, earning a master of science degree in oceanography.
 He went on to earn a Ph.D. in marine sciences from Louisiana State University.